loganpkg/spot/README.md

 ```m4
 syscmd(shell_command)
 ```
-`syscmd` runs an operating system specific shell command.
+`syscmd` runs an operating system-specific shell command.
 Nothing is returned (pushed back into the input).
 No redirection of standard streams is performed.

 ```m4
 esyscmd(shell_command)
 ```
-`esyscmd` runs an operating system specific shell command and reads the `stdout` of that command into the input.
+`esyscmd` runs an operating system-specific shell command and reads the `stdout` of that command into the input.

 ```m4